Bourdieu and Affect: Towards a Theory of Affective Affinities

 The Affective Atmosphere of a Field

-Practicing in Multiple Social Spaces: Fields, Settings and Games
+Practicing in Multiple Social Spaces: Fields, Settings or Games

 Using Bourdieu to think with social settings